-If you do not see any search results coming up in your Microsoft Outlook, you may want to rebuild search index on your machine.
+If you do not see any search results coming up in your Microsoft Outlook, you may want to rebuild the search index on your machine.
 This can be done through the Spotlight control panel.
 Note that your computer may be working slowly during reindexing.
-To start reindexing process of an entire drive follow these steps:
+To start reindexing process of an entire drive follows these steps:

 - Exit Microsoft Outlook.
 Launch System Preferences from the Apple menu.

 - Switch to the Privacy tab.
 Click the "+" button and choose your Macintosh drive (and other drives if necessary) or simply drag it and drop it into the Spotlight window.